Ant0ni00x/javascript-nes/TECHNICAL.md

 Both background and sprite fetch paths call `latchAccess()`.

 Two latches control CHR bank selection.
 Latches change state when specific tiles ($FD or $FE) are fetched:

+**Why This Matters:**

+This is critical for games like **Mike Tyson's Punch‑Out!!**, which rely on mid‑frame CHR bank switching for large animated sprites.
+The latch triggers mid-frame to swap CHR banks, creating smooth animation without CPU intervention.

+---

 ```javascript
 latchAccess(address) {